redis/redis-doc/topics/cluster-tutorial.md

 Upgrading masters is a bit more complex, and the suggested procedure is:

-1. Use CLUSTER FAILOVER to trigger a manual failover of the master to one of its slaves (see the "Manual failover" section of this documentation).
+1. Use `CLUSTER FAILOVER` to trigger a manual failover of the master to one of its replicas.
+   (See the [Manual failover](#manual-failover) section in this document.)
 2. Wait for the master to turn into a slave.
 3. Finally upgrade the node as you do for slaves.
 4. If you want the master to be the node you just upgraded, trigger a new manual failover in order to turn back the upgraded node into a master.